Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Phyllis,

-Recently we looked at a home we really liked, and were going to bring my dad to the open house on Sunday.
+Recently, we looked at a home we really liked, and we were going to bring my dad to the open house on Sunday.
 It listed on a Monday and sold by Thursday.
 No one gave us any indication that the seller would be making a decision that quickly.
 It was extremely disappointing and caught us completely off guard.
 Are there any rules or guidelines as far as how long a home should be available before accepting an offer?
 In your opinion, what is typical?

 Bill